Vishal80990/Fraud_Detection/README.md

-# Project Name: Fraud Detection Analytics
+# Project Name: Fraud Detection Analytics (I Have used FDC Product for this use case, Want to know about FDC navigate to - www.fosfor.com.)

 Use-case Brief: Fraud detection is critical for financial institutions to protect their assets and maintain customer trust.
 Identifying fraudulent transactions quickly and accurately can prevent significant financial losses and enhance security measures.